 Wedding Coordinator Job Duties

-Wedding coordinators are expected to maintain files on each individual wedding, including all relevant logistics to a particular ceremony.
-He or she may serve as a liaison between their client and other hotel/resort resources, such as catering, concierge services, guest room reservations, and other departments.
+The coordinator might serve as a liaison between the client and other hotel/resort resources, such as catering, concierge services, guest room reservations, and other departments.

 Wedding Planning Skills

-A successful wedding coordinator must be personable, possess strong follow up skills, and able to multi-task, according to Ada Casanova, former Assistant Manager at the wedding chapel at Mandalay Bay.
+A successful wedding coordinator must be personable, possess strong followup skills, and be able to multi-task, according to Ada Casanova, former Assistant Manager at the wedding chapel at Mandalay Bay.

-Multi-tasking skills are critical.
-“You may be coordinating a ceremony, and then a bride calls you because a boutonniere is missing.
-You want to make sure that they have had a phenomenal experience because they will share their experience with others,” Casanova explains.
+Those multi-tasking skills are critical.
+“You may be coordinating a ceremony, then a bride calls you because a boutonniere is missing.
+You want to make sure that they've had a phenomenal experience because they'll share their experience with others,” Casanova explains.

 Wedding coordinators and wedding managers are expected to convey a positive image, have strong interpersonal skills, and maintain a professional, well-groomed image.
-Similarly to job requirements for other event planning professionals, wedding coordinators must have excellent interpersonal skills, understand budgets and have a strong knowledge of hospitality.
+Similarly to the job requirements for other event planning professionals, wedding coordinators must have a strong knowledge of hospitality.

-Wedding managers have the added responsibilities of overseeing the wedding coordinators, meeting departmental expectations such as budget and staffing, and ensuring that they effectively represent the hotel/resort.
+They also have the added responsibilities of overseeing the wedding coordinators, meeting departmental expectations for budget and staffing, and ensuring that they effectively represent the hotel or resort.

-And everyone is expected to respond quickly to clients.
-“We have a response time of 24 hours for every email.
-We work on files 30 days prior [to the wedding] to accommodate workload.
-We will contact the couple, and finalize the contract,” Casanova adds.
+You're expected to respond quickly to clients.
+“We had a response time of 24 hours for every email.
+We worked on files 30 days prior to the event to accommodate workload.
+We contacted the couple, and finalized the contract,” Casanova adds.

 Salary of a Wedding Coordinator

 Wedding planning is a particular niche within the event planning profession.
-For some, it may be viewed as an entry career path into larger, more complex meetings and events; for others, it may lead to a path that ultimately allows the individual to create his or her own wedding planning business.
+Some might view it as an entry career path into larger, more complex meetings and events.
+For others, it might lead down a path that ultimately allows the individual to create his or her own wedding planning business.

 Wedding Planning Job Search

-For those interested in pursuing a career as a wedding coordinator or searching for another challenge, it’s important to search current job openings to find out what qualifications that prospective employers require.
-With the right information, you may then search within these results to find opportunities for your next position:
+It’s important to search current job openings to find out what qualifications specific employers might require.
+You can then search within these results to find opportunities for your next position.